Orthogonal-Research-Lab/Data-Science-Theory/README.md

 # Open Science Theory

-This repository will host materials for the Open Science theory theme.
+This repository will host materials for the Data Science Theory theme.

-See the project page: [link](https://orthogonal-research.weebly.com/open-science-and-data.html)
+See the project page: [link](https://orthogonal-research.weebly.com/theory-building-in-data-science.html)